 What you’ll learn from a social analysis

-By sitting down and dedicating time to look at the data your social media monitoring dashboard has been bringing in, you’ll be able to know exactly where your social media strategy stands, compared to your competitors.
+By sitting down and dedicating time to look at the data your social media monitoring or competitive dashboard has been bringing in, you’ll be able to know exactly where your social media strategy stands, compared to your competitors.

 From that, you can tell: